raycg/Open-Research-Playbook/templates/C-verification-report.md

 > **Can you understand, reproduce, and continue this research?**

-This report is completed by the incoming researcher after reviewing the research package prepared using the **[Knowledge Transfer Checklist](B-knowledge-transfer-checklist.md)**.
+This report is completed by the incoming researcher to verify whether the research can be independently understood, reproduced, and continued.

 ---